 Waitlists for these programs were established with the strongest candidates who did not receive an offer of admission.
-All other programs were not considered limited (competitive) in 2019-2020.
+All other programs were not considered limited (competitive) in Fall 2023.
 However, programs will become waitlisted as capacity is reached.
-Any waitlists for open programs will be established on a first-come, first serve basis.
+Any waitlists for open programs will be established on a first-come, first-serve basis.

 It should also be noted that if letter grades are submitted we would translate those to numeric grades as follows: